ionic-team/collide/README.md

 COMING SOON:

 - Tweening API
-- Seperating configuration phase from running the animation.
+- Separating configuration phase from running the animation.
 - Animation decay.
 Set a velocity on an animation and let it decelerate to a certain point.

 ### Development